rostdrache/rostdrache.github.io/README.md

 I used W3C pages so I didn't have to bother with CSS.
 Yes, there are better ways to implement CSS but I don't give a shit.
-Don't bother bothering me with your elitist bullshit because I don't care.
+Don't bother me with your elitist bullshit because I don't care.
 If you don't like the way I implement stuff, sod off.